 But you really want to make them strong, and also you don’t want to do those heavy exercises.
-In that case, Yoga arm balances will help you work on your upper body strength.
+In that case, arm balance yoga poses will help you work on your upper body strength.

 We should try arm balances with an open mind.
 It's okay to take your time and explore without feeling discouraged if you don't get it on the first try.

-- During your first practice, it’s best to begin with the arm balances that are simple and manageable.
-Then, slowly work up to more advanced poses.
+- During your first practice, it’s best to begin with the arm balance yoga poses for beginners that are simple and manageable.
+Then, slowly work up to more advanced arm balance yoga poses.

 - As you advance through your arm balances, don’t hesitate to seek out extra help from a yoga teacher or attend a local yoga class, where they can help support your practice.